 Well, soon after getting up on day one, I heartily tucked into some toasted cheese and pickle sandwiches which my dad made for me.
 Foodwise, it’s about the only craving I had before arriving in the UK.
 Otherwise, I didn’t indulge myself in many other traditional British treats, apart from fish and chips on day three.
 Surprisingly, I’ve gone right off drinking tea with milk as I started drinking green tea last year.

 The Swansgate Shopping Centre – The same old story

 Living in Gdańsk and having all these new experiences in what I consider to be the most beautiful city in Poland, I knew that it would take a lot for Wellingborough to live up to my standards.

-Before playing snooker with my dad on morning 1, we took in the sights of Wellingborough town centre, including the Swansgate Shopping Centre.
+Before playing snooker with my dad on my first morning back, we took in the sights of Wellingborough town centre, including the Swansgate Shopping Centre.

 Frances wrote about feeling “detached” and that she had “idealised” home in her mind while she was away.
 Indeed, she’d “expected everything to remain exactly the same” while she was gone.
 Presumably, Frances was referring to her hometown and her immediate surroundings.